Please also refer to the Fet Blackboard Programme Sites – Example.

 Further information and support

-Some of the above information is based on UWE’s Blackboard Support’s guidance on programme courses (requires UWE login).
-See their site for further information.
+For the most up-to-date support and guidance from Blackboard, visit Blackboard Help.
+For UWE-specific topics there is Blackboard Guidance on the intranet (requires UWE login).
 You can also contact email@example.com for one-to-one support with setting up or rearranging an existing programme site.